Currency in Italy: what does it look like, where can I get it and what's it worth?

 But if you come across any Lire now, you won't be able either to use them or change them.
 The Lira was replaced by the Euro which is the official currency throughout the country.

-What does the Italian Euro look like? - Notes.
+What does the Italian Euro look like? - Notes

 Euro notes in Italy show images of Italian and ancient culture.
 They were designed to aid people who are visually impaired and are therefore much easier to distinguish than the smaller denomination coins.

-Each note is a slightly different size, starting with the smallest €5 and going up through 10, 20, 50, 100, 200 and 500.
-They are also strikingly different colours which helps differentiate them.
+Each note is a slightly different size, starting with the smallest €5 and going up through 10, 20, 50, 100, 200 and 500 in the original series (though the newer Europa series skips the €500).
+They are also strikingly different colors, which helps differentiate them.

 The different Euro notes.